oli-arborum/printerswitch/README.md

 wget https://raw.githubusercontent.com/softScheck/tplink-smartplug/master/tplink_smartplug.py
 chmod a+x tplink_smartplug.py
 ```
-Now check if you can switch your TP-Link Smart WiFi Plug (replace "xxx.xxx.xxx.xxx" with the actual IPv4 address of your Smart Plug, use e.g. the DHCP lease table of you router to find it out):
+Now check if you can switch your TP-Link Smart WiFi Plug (replace "xxx.xxx.xxx.xxx" with the actual IPv4 address of your Smart Plug, use e.g. the DHCP lease table of your router to find it out):
 ```
 ./tplink_smartplug.py -t xxx.xxx.xxx.xxx -c on
 ./tplink_smartplug.py -t xxx.xxx.xxx.xxx -c off